 1. What IS the Suffolk Mystery Authors Festival?
 The Suffolk Mystery Authors Festival is a day-long event, held at the Suffolk Center for Cultural Arts, where mystery fans get a chance to meet national best-selling mystery authors!
-There will be book signings, multiple workshops, a New Author Expo, and moderated panel discussions.
+There will be book signings, multiple workshops, and moderated panel discussions.

 2. What is the fee to attend the Suffolk Mystery Authors Festival?
 The Festival is from 12 to 6 p.m., with a private VIP Meet & Greet from 12-1 p.m. and the festival opening to the general public at 1 p.m.
 The VIP is $20 per person and limited to the first 50 participants.
 This is the only ticketed portion of the day; the rest of the day is completely free and open to the public.

 4. What authors are coming to this Festival?
-Our 2017 Featured Authors include: Betsy Ashton, D.B.
+Our 2017 Featured Authors included: Betsy Ashton, D.B.
 Corey, Maya Corrigan, Tracee de Hahn, John DeDakis, Barbara Early/Beverly Allen, Diane Fanning, Gerrie Ferris Finger, Grace Greene, Jenna Harte, Maggie King, Christina Kovac, Eleanor Kuhns, Judith Lucci, Allie Marie, Nan O'Berry/Tessa Berkley, Tj O'Connor, Alan Orloff/Zak Allen, Leigh Perry/Toni L.P.
 Kelner, Karen Pullen, Amy Reade, Shawn Reilly Simmons, B.K.
 Stevens, Lane Stone, Marcia Talley, Art Taylor, Christine Trent, and Heather Weidner.
-In addition, we are showcasing these authors in our New Author Expo: Alexandra Christle, Nellie Dixon, Stewart Goodwin, Jeannie Hall, Pamela K. Kinney, Daniele Lanzarotta, Amy E. Lilly, Bryan Nowak, Brittany Raschdorf, and F. Sharon Swope & Genilee Swope Parente.
+To be considered for the 2018 Festival, please submit an application when they become available in mid-January 2018 (see above).

 5. I would like to advertise in the program.
 Is there a way to do that?
 Yes!
-We are again excited to offer a limited number of advertising spots for literary-related advertisers in our 2017 program—the glossy, full-color, professionally printed piece we give to all attendees free-of-charge.
+We are again excited to offer a limited number of advertising spots for literary-related advertisers in our 2018 program—the glossy, full-color, professionally printed piece we give to all attendees free-of-charge.
 Our prices are reasonable and ad design is complementary.
 Approximately 750 copies will be printed (to be distributed during the event to all participants) and each advertiser will receive up to 20 copies.
-Ad sales are open until Monday, July 10.
-Artwork is due by July 17.
-For more information, or for space reservation/design questions, please see details here.
+Ad sales will open in early January 2018, and artwork is due by July 2018.
+More details soon!

 6. Are there any sponsorship opportunities?
 Absolutely!
-This year, we're offering a variety of sponsorship levels, making this emerging Suffolk tradition a budget-friendly event.
-For more information, please see details here.
+We will again offer a variety of sponsorship levels, making this Suffolk tradition a budget-friendly event.
+Stay tuned for more information!

 7. I keep hearing the term “cozy mystery” and I am unfamiliar with that.
 Can you explain?
 Several of our past participating authors write what is commonly referred to as a “cozy mystery,” which is a sub-genre of crime fiction.
 The crime and detection take place in a small, socially-intimate community, where it is assumed that everyone knows everyone.
 The detectives are nearly always amateurs and frequently women who are typically well-educated, intuitive and often hold jobs that bring them into constant contact with other residents of their town and the surrounding region.
 Dismissed by the authorities in general as nosy “busybodies,” the cozy detective is left free to eavesdrop, gather clues and use her intelligence and feel for the social dynamics of the community to solve the crime.
 The murders take place off stage, and frequently involve relatively bloodless methods such as poisoning and falls from great heights.
 Agatha Christie is often considered the “mother” of the cozy mystery.
 Cozy mystery series frequently have a prominent thematic element introduced by the detective's job or hobby, like cooking, knitting, scrapbooking, etc.